NCBI-Hackathons/OrthoGrasp/README.md

 ### 2. Orthology Engines

 #### a) OMA Browser -  https://omabrowser.org/
 The OMA ("Orthologous MAtrix" ) Browser utilized hierarchial orthologous groups (HOGs) to identify orthologs between species.
 We utilized the browser to generate pairwise comparisons between our species and generated a database that we can query to obtain the orthologs from other species.
+Faster and more efficient because the code does not need to convert between ids - will matter if querying larger (more than 100 genes) datasets.
+Does not list paralogs of the reference species.

 #### b) EggNOG  - http://eggnogdb.embl.de/#/app/home
 The EggNOG tool has a database of orthologous groups with functional annotation.
 These were predicted using Clusters of Orthologous Groups (COGs).
 We generated a database for our species of interest from this tool that we can utilize to obtain the orthologs of a given set of genes.
+Tool can be used to generate paralogs in the reference species.

 ### 3. Query BioMART
 Once we obtain a orthology gene set, we query Biomart to obtain the sequence of interest for every gene.